Environmental Policy & Mgmt (EPM)

-This course reviews a wide spectrum of laws which protect our environment and health.
-Students will discuss the purpose, context and implications of the most important laws, regulations and court cases that affect the quality of our lives.
-Coverage includes: National Environmental Policy Act (NEPA), Clean Air Act (CAA), Clean Water Act (CWA), Resource Conservation and Recovery Act (RCRA), Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Emergency Planning and Community Right-to-Know Act (EPCRA), Occupational Safety and Health Act (OSHA), and related toxics laws, and species and habitat protection statutes.
-It provides an overview of the legal system and the roles of Congress, the President, executive agencies, states, and courts in shaping and implementing environmental laws.
+This course provides an examination of the fundamental laws which protect our environment and health.
+Students will analyze the purpose, context, implementation, and implications of the most important laws, regulations, policies, and court cases that affect the environment, human health, and our economy.
+Coverage includes: National Environmental Policy Act (NEPA), Clean Air Act (CAA), Clean Water Act (CWA), Resource Conservation and Recovery Act (RCRA), Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Emergency Planning and Community Right-to-Know Act (EPCRA), related toxics laws, and species and habitat protection statutes.
+It provides an examination of the legal system and the roles of Congress, the President, executive agencies, states, and courts in shaping and implementing environmental laws.
 The course also asks students to apply this knowledge to current events in environmental policy and litigation.

 EPM 4220 Endangered Species and Wildlife (4 Credits)

-This course provides an overview of the basic principles, trends, challenges, and controversies of the administration of maintaining certain wildlife species.
-Threats from water and air pollution, poaching and other illegal actions, interrelationships of wildlife and their habitats, and biodiversity will be discussed.
-Students gain an understanding of the roles and responsibilities of various federal, state and local agencies, environmental and wildlife interest groups, and other organizations involved in wildlife management issues.
+This course provides an examination of the basic principles, trends, challenges, and controversies surrounding the administration of maintaining certain wildlife species, specifically through the administration of the Endangered Species Act.
+Students gain an understanding of the roles and responsibilities of various federal, state and local agencies, environmental and wildlife interest groups, and other organizations involved in endangered species and wildlife management issues.
 This course will also apply the principles of human dimensions to understand the complex social systems at work to conserve endangered species.